ethan4984/rock/DESIGN.md

     };
     ```

-    The share-point starts at the next 16-byte aligned address after this structure.
-All access to the share-point will be understood to only be accessed by a set of wrappers that ensure the locking, protection, and boundary conditions are respected.
+- The share-point begins at the next 16-byte aligned address following this meta-structure.
+All access to the share-point will be understood to only be accessed by a set of wrappers that ensure all locking, protection, and boundary conditions are respected.

-- More advanced applications, such as bidirectional queues between servers, will require a level of validation akin to that of Unix domain sockets.
+- More advanced applications, such as bidirectional queues between servers, will require validation akin to that of Unix domain sockets.
 A rigorous connection between client and server must be established and maintained.
 For something like this, which would involve frequent blocking, a capability that can only be provided by an advanced set of schedulers.
 So, I will dive deeper into this design later.

 ### Advanced Share-Point